Gray Marketing and Grey Market Goods

-A stark example of trademark infringement‚ counterfeiting occurs when a product is sold bearing a false trademark that is identical with or indistinguishable from the genuine trademark associated with the original.
-Unlike a mere infringement‚ a counterfeiter attempts to fool the consumer into believing the product is actually made by another company.
+Trademark counterfeiting occurs when a product is sold bearing a false trademark that is identical with or indistinguishable from the genuine trademark associated with the original.
+Unlike a mere trademark infringement‚ a counterfeiter attempts to fool the consumer into believing the product is actually made by another company.

 Counterfeit products may enter at any stage of the distribution cycle.
 They may even be sold to a broker or distributor as legitimate goods and eventually unknowingly enter the market commingled with genuine products.

 How are Gray Marketing and Counterfeiting Harmful to My Business?

 Gray marketing, gray market goods and counterfeiting costs hundreds of billions of dollars in lost profits for U.S. distributors every year.
 If your products are currently being gray marketed or counterfeited‚ not only are you losing out on sales‚ but the goodwill and consumer loyalty you have built up may be at risk of taking a considerable hit.
 Consumers often purchase inferior gray market goods and black market goods believing they are the genuine article and if the product is of inferior quality as they almost always are‚ it can result in a loss of goodwill to the trademark owner.

 How Can I Prevent the Distribution of Grey Market Goods?